jeremygam/spritzgeback/README.md

 # spritzgeback
-a few similar custom low profile mechanical keyboards running qmk
+a suite of similar custom low profile mechanical keyboards running qmk

 This documentation is a work in progress.
 Will update with more and clean up later